osteele/vscode-p5server/README.md

 ![explorer](docs/explorer.png)

-The status bar icons can be used to start and stop the server, and open the current editor in the browser.
+The status bar icons can be used to start and stop the server (✮5 Server), and open the server root in the browser (🌐P5 Browser).

 ![status bar](docs/status-bar.png)